sudhansu-24/claude-switch/README.md

   <img src="assets/banner.svg" width="440" alt="Claude Switch">
 </p>

-**Open more than one Claude Desktop on Windows — each with its own account.**
+**Open more than one Claude Desktop on Windows, each with its own account.**

 Want one Claude for work and another for personal stuff?
 Or a few Claudes signed into different accounts, each with different MCP servers and settings?
-Normally Windows won't let you — Claude Switch makes it happen with one double-click.
+Normally Windows won't let you.
+Claude Switch makes it happen with one double-click.

 - ✅ One-click setup